adam124312/Dark-Fort/README.md

     * everyone is hard to kill but easy to weaken, almost all have some disfunction all the time
     * zombies are very hard to kill
 * many creatures don't attack, everyone fights for resources
+* 2D Graphics will make players imagine, like in old games

 ### Possible features
 - Fort